stacks-network/sbtc-docs/src/tutorial.md

 ## Getting Set Up

-Note: There are still some bugs being worked out with the local sBTC devenv.
-There are code snippets provided in this tutorial and in the Lagoon repo for both devnet and testnet.
+Note: There are still some bugs being worked out with the testnet sBTC system, so we're going to use a local developer environment for this tutorial.

-For this tutorial, we're going to get you set up with a local version of the sBTC DR. Although this does require a bit more setup time, it will pay off by making your development experience significantly faster by not needing to wait for testnet transactions.
+For this tutorial, we're going to get you set up with a local version of the sBTC DR. Although this does require a bit more setup time, it will pay off by making your development experience significantly faster.

-If you prefer to use testnet, you should be able to follow along with a few tweaks that we'll cover along the way.

 So, before going any further, make sure you have sBTC set up locally by following the [Local environment setup guide](./sbtc-releases/sbtc-dev/get-started-on-devnet.md).